Kent College, Pembury

-There’s a prep school for girls, aged 3 – 11, on the same site, which shares many of the senior school facilities, ready the Muddy Review here.
+There’s a prep school which is co-ed in Nursery and Reception on the same site, which shares many of the senior school facilities, ready the Muddy Review here.

 USP & QUIRKS:

-Definitely a USP is the Outdoor Learning at KC. led by a specialist-trained, Head of Outdoor Education, Mrs Davidson.
+Definitely a USP is the Outdoor Learning at KC.
 This includes a quite exceptional outdoor obstacle course, called the Confidence Course, that’s probably the biggest of its kind in west Kent, if not the whole of the county.

 And the girls are encouraged to use it on extra-curricular days, after school and clubs.
 There’s walls, balance beams, a postman’s walk, monkey bars, a bouldering wall, zip wire and 30ft abseil tree (see pics above and below).
 Weeeeeeeee!